-These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and related notes, together with management's discussion and analysis of financial condition and results of operations, presented in the Company's final prospectus filed with the SEC on April 19, 2012 pursuant to Rule 424(b) of the Securities Act of 1933.
-There have been no changes in the Company's significant accounting policies from those that were disclosed in the Company's audited consolidated financial statements for the fiscal year ended July 31, 2011 included in the Company's final prospectus for its follow-on offering.
+These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and related notes, together with management's discussion and analysis of financial condition and results of operations, presented in the Company's Annual Report on Form 10-K for the fiscal year ended July 31, 2012.
+There have been no changes in the Company's significant accounting policies from those that were disclosed in the Company's audited consolidated financial statements for the fiscal year ended July 31, 2012 included in the Company's Annual Report on Form 10-K.